grumpyjames/birding-almanac/features/a-200-bird-year/part-15-cuckoo.md

 There are a couple of hides at the Western limit of the island; one of them looks out on to a scrape where there are often some excellent waders.
 I wander in to find a couple of folks already in residence.
 I settle down into a seat and have a good scan.
-There's a good number of Avocets, and plenty of Redshank and Oystercatcher too.
+There's a decent number of Avocets, and plenty of Redshank and Oystercatcher too.
 A few ducks are floating about; none of them particularly remarkable.